mmistakes/minimal-mistakes/_posts/reads/books.md

 that to you).
 I finally started keeping track of what I was reading after one-too-many times where I bought a book, got a few chapters in, and realized I had already read it years before.
 D'oh!
 Here's the list, going all the way back to 2011.
-By the way, since starting this list I've still accidentally bought books that I'd already read. _[Shrug]_
+By the way, since starting this list I've still accidentally bought books that I'd already read. _[shrug]_

 * Books I really enjoyed are marked with two plus signs. ++
 * Books I didn't finish are marked with two dashes (see <a href="#abandoned">abandoned</a>). --